FishlandicFishy/lexicring/dict/i-hate-this-pot.md

 # I hate this pot
 ## Genalphid English

-[phrase] Meaningless phrase used as an excuse to shoot random pots with an arrow
+[phrase] Mandatory phrase whenever one would encounter any pot-shaped object.